technicat/TootSDK/FORK.md

 ### Post

-- Changed `deletePost` to `deletePostAndEdit` (to indicate its returning a Post for editing after the deletion) and add a deletePost with no return value to accomodate those platforms that don't return a Post (friendica, mitra, sharkey, firefox, and very old Mastodon).
+- Change `deletePost` to `deletePostAndEdit` (to indicate its returning a Post for editing after the deletion) and add a deletePost with no return value to accomodate those platforms that don't return a Post (friendica, mitra, sharkey, firefox, and very old Mastodon).
-- Changed the form type in `publishPost` and `editPost` to `application/json` instead of `multipart/form-data` to accomodate Mitra and Sharkey.
+- Change the form type in `publishPost` and `editPost` to `application/json` instead of `multipart/form-data` to accomodate Mitra and Sharkey.
-- Moved Pixelfed-specific behavior in `updateCredentials` to a version that takes `PixelfedUpdateCredentialsParams`.
+- Move Pixelfed-specific behavior in `updateCredentials` to a version that takes `PixelfedUpdateCredentialsParams`.
-- Added `local` visibility for Pleroma and Akkoma.
+- Add `local` visibility for Pleroma and Akkoma.
-- Added `mutualsOnly` visibility for GotoSocial.
+- Add `mutualsOnly` visibility for GotoSocial.
-- Added `Post.Application` instead of repurposing `TootApplication`.
+- Add `Post.Application` instead of repurposing `TootApplication`.
 - Remove `displayingRepost` (replaced by `isBoosted`)
 - Move `displayPost` to TootOO

 ### PostEdit

-- Replaced `poll` property with a simplified PostEdit.Poll struct matching the API spec, i.e. only containing poll option titles.
+- Replace `poll` property with a simplified PostEdit.Poll struct matching the API spec, i.e. only containing poll option titles.
 Fixes a decoding error trying to read Poll.id.

 ### Preferences

-- Added `TootClient.getPreferences()`
+- Add `TootClient.getPreferences()`

 ### Relationship